 8. AMERICAN PSYCHO (2000)

 The Oscars are notoriously snooty and have been known to skew their decisions against certain genres.
 Horror has rarely managed to get a look in, and satirical horrors are less likely to do so.
 American Psycho is a truly divisive film.
 Some find it abhorrent, disgusting, misogynistic and shallow.
 Others see it as a pitch-black comedy satire on American values and societal norms.
 Christian Bale's vision of Patrick Bateman, an upstanding investment banker who is actually a demented serial killer is one of his key performances.
 Directed by Mary Harron and with a script by Guinevere Turner - who would later work on The L Word - American Psycho is now considered a cult classic.
 At the very least, Bale deserved a nomination for his performance here.

 7. HEAT (1995)

-We've professed our undying love for Heat manys a time and we're doing it again.
+We've professed our undying love for Heat many, many times and we're doing it again.
 Heat is the ultimate crime thriller.
 It has no equal as far as we can see.
 It has two of the greatest screen actors at the height of their game.
 It has a director working on a film which he'd been planning for a decade.
 There is literally no bank robbery scene in TV or film that doesn't liberally rob from it.
 Christopher Nolan owes The Dark Knight's success to Heat.
 And yet, for all its qualities, it never translated into Oscar gold.
 The film was roundly snubbed that year in favour of Forrest Gump.
 Did Forrest Gump have Val Kilmer in a ponytail and Tom Sizemore calling everyone 'slick'?
 Nope.
+Did it have some of the finest cinematography work by living legend Dante Spinotti and a vibrant, world-music soundtrack featuring Kronos Quartet and Brian Eno?
 Didn't think so.